 President Philip referred to an email sent to the University community last week announcing his retirement.
-He reassured those present that he would remain President until a successful search for his successor was complete.
-The President said he believed that UAlbany is turning the corner in terms of the fiscal challenges of the last several years and expressed optimism that the FY 2012-13 budget will not result in further reductions to the University.
-The President indicated that we are entering a time in which to rebuild the University - an environment which will be far more positive for a new president.
-President Philip said it has been a privilege and honor to serve as the University's 18th president and extended his thanks to everyone for their support.
+He reassured those present that he would remain until a successful search for a successor was completed.
+The President said he believed that UAlbany is turning the corner in terms of the fiscal issues of the last several years and is optimistic that the 2012-13 budget will not bring further cuts to the campus.
+He said this a time to rebuild and will be a more positive environment for a new president.
+President Philip said it has been a privilege and honor to be with the University in his role and thanked everyone for their support.
 Members of the Senate responded by giving him a standing ovation.

-President Philip provided an update on the NYSUNY 2020 initiative.
+President Philip provided an update on the SUNY 2020 initiative.
 He believes we have a good proposal in place and requests for modifications have been made with the proposal being resubmitted.
-While we will be asked to present the proposal to the Governor, the President said he was optimistic about the campus's NYSUNY 2020 initiative.
+We will be asked to present the proposal to the Governor but the President said he was optimistic about the presentation

-The President reported on the progress of the University's fundraising efforts.
+The President reported on the progress of fund raising by University Development.
 The University received a \$1 million gift from an anonymous donor along with a number of individual gifts of six figures.
-The endowment has grown by \$10 million in recent years.
+Endowment has grown by \$10 million over the years.